COSSAS/SOARCA/docs/content/en/docs/core-components/soarca-application-design.md

 ## Main application flow
-These sequences will show the simplified overview how the SOARCA components interact.
+These sequences will show a simplified overview of how the SOARCA components interact.

 The main flow of the application is the following.
 Execution will start by processing the JSON formatted CACAO playbook if successful the playbook is handed over to the Decomposer.
-This is where the playbook is decomposed into it's parts and passed step by step to the executor.
-These operations will block the api until execution is finished.
-For now no variables are exposed via the API to the caller.
+This is where the playbook is decomposed into its parts and passed step by step to the executor.
+These operations will block the API until execution is finished.
+For now, no variables are exposed via the API to the caller.

 ```plantuml
 Actor Caller